 Objective - Generate and publish reaction rate data and enhanced computer modeling tools to better understand and predict the rates of microstructure development and phase interactions in portland cement concrete binders.

 What is the new technical idea?
-Reflection digital holographic microscopy (DHM) has demonstrated that the rates of dissolution of cement component minerals are sensitively dependent on the type and density of structural defects at the reacting surfaces.
+Reflection digital holographic microscopy (DHM) has demonstrated that the dissolution rates of cement component minerals are sensitively dependent on the type and density of structural defects at the reacting surfaces.
 This means that the shape and size distribution of powder particles in cement should have an even greater influence on cement reactivity than has been anticipated previously.
-This project, therefore, will not only continue the fundamental measurements on crystal surfaces by DHM, but will particularly emphasize reaction rates in single-component and multi-component suspensions.
+This project will continue the fundamental measurements on crystal surfaces by DHM and will study reaction rates in single-component and multi-component suspensions.
 However, extracting meaningful reaction rate measurements from suspensions is complicated by (1) the more complex surface geometry, (2) the possibility of multiple simultaneous reactions, and (3) the inability to directly visualize the microstructure in situ.
 A rapid flow-through powder bed vacuum filtration system will be built to cope with these complications, whereby a liquid of known composition can be forced quickly through a thin layer of powder before any secondary components can precipitate.